-The observation checkpoints can help you to notice whether a child is at risk of falling behind in their development.
-You can make all the difference by taking action quickly, using your professional judgement and your understanding of child development.
-By monitoring the child's progress more closely, you can make the right decisions about what sort of extra help is needed.
-Through sensitive dialogue with parents ('parent' is used throughout this document to refer to parents, carers and guardians), you can begin to understand the child better and also offer helpful suggestions to support the home learning environment.
+The observation checkpoints can help you to notice whether a child is at risk of falling behind.
+You can make all the difference by acting quickly.
+By monitoring a child's progress closely, you can make the right decisions about what sort of extra help is needed.
+Through sensitive dialogue with parents ('parent' is used throughout this document to refer to parents, carers, and guardians), you can understand the child better and offer helpful suggestions to support learning at home within the family.